 30. Certain criminal proceedings continued

-(1) This section applies to a proceeding for an offence brought under section 63 of the AFIC Code by AFIC, or a person authorized in writing by AFIC, that commenced before the transfer date but was not completed before the date.
+(1) This section applies to a proceeding for an offence brought under section 63 of the AFIC Code by AFIC, or a person authorised in writing by AFIC, that commenced before the transfer date but was not completed before the date.

-(2) On and after the transfer date, the proceeding may continue to be prosecuted by either APRA or ASIC in place of AFIC or the person authorized by AFIC, and APRA or ASIC may be substituted in the proceeding for AFIC or the person.
+(2) On and after the transfer date, the proceeding may continue to be prosecuted by either APRA or ASIC in place of AFIC or the person authorised by AFIC, and APRA or ASIC may be substituted in the proceeding for AFIC or the person.

 (3) The functions necessary for this section are conferred on APRA and ASIC.